sammy-boii/Progress/DSA_&_Algorithm/notes.md

 ### Interpolation Search:

-It is a searching algorithm that works best with sorted and uniformly distributed list (having equal gaps between all elements).
+It is a searching algorithm that works best with sorted and uniformly distributed array (having equal gaps between all elements).
 Its' time complexity is O(log(logn)).
 Worst case: O(n) when input increases rapidly.
 It makes a calculated probe guess of where the target might be.

 Probe is the attempted examined value to see if its the target.
 In binary search, middle value is the probe.